 In 2001, Matt Savage was directing poker tournaments at the Lucky Chances Casino and playing local tournaments in the San Francisco Bay Area.
 He found that tournament rules were different from property to property and for different events at the same property.
 In an attempt to standardize tournament rules he traveled to Las Vegas to meet with the Tournament Directors of the World Series of Poker.
 Matt’s idea was met with resistance and the general idea that it would be too difficult to get all major tournaments conducted under a common set of rules.

 Dave, Jan, Linda and Matt continue to guide the Association in its second decade of industry leadership.
-To contact the Board of Directors, please e-mail: AsktheBoard@PokerTDA.com.
+Joining Dave, Jan, Linda and Matt on the Board of Directors are industry veterans Jack Effel, Tab Duchateau, Neil Johnson, Johnny Grooms and Mike Bishop.
+To contact the Board, please e-mail: AsktheBoard@PokerTDA.com.